 There are 4 different testosterone (“T”) options available currently.
 They vary in cost, dose, and route of application.
 Your Primary Care Provider will discuss these different options with you to determine which option is the best fit.
-As with all medications, it is important to follow the prescribed dosing and administration schedule.
+As with all medications, it is important to take your medication as prescribed.

 It is also important to note that the starting doses of hormones will vary from one individual to the next based on health history, bloodwork results, and desire for physical changes.
 The options are outlined below:

 Hormone Therapy Monitoring

 Monitoring and Blood Work

 Bloodwork will be required more frequently during the first year of therapy than it will be afterwards.
 It is very important to complete routine blood work to ensure the selected therapies are safe and effective for you:

 - Baseline: this will be required before starting any medication so that your Primary Care Provider can get a good sense of your current hormone levels are.

 - Bloodwork will also be required at 1 month, 3 months, 6 months and 1 year after hormones have been initiated to ensure the medications are safe and effective

 - You may also be asked to do additional blood work if you notice any adverse side effects or outcomes from starting hormones (more information on this will be provided below)

 Contraindications are symptoms or conditions that may prevent you from accessing certain medical treatments to avoid adverse effects or harm.
 Your Primary Care Provider will need to determine if there are any health considerations which may delay a start to hormone therapy.
 If you experience any of these considerations, it is important to be transparent so that you can be referred appropriately.